Lemonade Life Review: Smart, No-Exam Term Life Insurance

 Bestow specializes in term life policies and their coverage levels are from $50,000 up to $1.5 million, at reasonable monthly rates that start at $10/month.

-More than just an insurance provider, Fabric strives to help families get the protection they need plus support them with their big-picture financial goals.
-With Fabric, you can get term life insurance and/or accidental death insurance coverage, create a free will for yourself, and more.
+More than just an insurance provider, Fabric by Gerber Life strives to help families get the protection they need plus support them with their big-picture financial goals.
+With Fabric by Gerber Life, you can get term life insurance, create a free will for yourself, and more.

-The Fabric app features all-in-one financial planning tools that let you organize and manage different money accounts from one dashboard.
+The Fabric by Gerber Life app features all-in-one financial planning tools that let you organize and manage different money accounts from one dashboard.
 For example, you can start saving for your child’s education, create an emergency fund, and share finances with your partner from the app.

-Life insurance is available for term lengths between 10 and 20 years with a coverage minimum of $100,000 and a maximum of $5 million.
-Fabric policies start at $7.61 per month.
+Life insurance is available for term lengths between 10 and 30 years with a coverage minimum of $100,000 and a maximum of $5 million.
+Policies offered by Fabric by Gerber Life start at $7.86 per month.

 Lemonade Life is worth a closer look if you’re in the market for a trustworthy term life insurance policy.